-Compulsory Briefing NightBetween 5.45pm and 6.30pm you can: Deposit your fund raising with the Accounts Team, and they will audit and receipt your deposits; Pick up your Ride Kit, containing your ride shirt, drink bottles, luggage tags, name tags and other goodies; Put your overnight gear into the luggage truck (the ride web site lists thing to take.
+Compulsory Briefing Night6.30pm you can: Deposit your fundraising with the Accounts Team, and they will audit and receipt your deposits; Pick up your Ride Kit, containing your ride shirt, drink bottles, luggage tags, name tags, and other goodies; Put your overnight gear into the luggage truck (the ride web site lists thing to take.
 Remember that this year you have the option of sleeping in your own tent OR setting up your swag, mattress or camp stretcher in the new cyclone shelter); Meet your team leader and other members of your team; Have dinner – the Tavern is one of our Sponsors and has $15 meals with 5 choices exclusively for our riders and supporters.
-Buy tickets in our raffle – two draws of a drill set donated by Steve Glasby.
-The Ride Briefing will commence from 6.30pm and will take around 15 to 20 minutes.
+The Ride Briefing will commence from 6.30 pm and will take around 15 to 20 minutes.
 Dinner will still be available after the Briefing.

 First Ride Group Arrives at Riverview Tavern